 Cloud services have now become mandatory to carry out business operations.
 Cloud migration security is now a necessity, as more and more businesses are shifting towards the cloud.
 Considering the security risks mentioned above, here are some other tips to improve cloud migration security.

-- Use secure access management: Use specific access management tools and policies for accessing the cloud environment.
+- Use secure access management: Use specific access management tools and policies for accessing the cloud environment, such as privileged access management – what is privileged identity management?
+Learn more from the linked article.
 It includes enabling multi-factor authentication feature that alerts you when someone attempts to log in to your account.
 Also, adopt the principle of restricted privileged accounts in which users are given the least privileges to reduce the chances of account hijacking.